 The contractor may be in occupation of the site for the purposes of the Occupiers' Liability Act 19571 and, if he is, he will owe lawful visitors a duty to see that the premises are safe for the purpose of their visit2 but, in discharging this duty, the contractor may rely on the visitor guarding against special risks ordinarily incident in the exercise of his calling3.
 A contractor who does not control the works is not in occupation of them4.
-During the execution of the works, an employer who retains control of the premises will be liable as an
+During the execution of the works, an employer who retains control of the

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.